GameStop says it's an essential business. Employees are outraged

 Hundreds of GameStop stores around the United States remain open, despite the intensifying coronavirus outbreak and demands from irate employees to close the stores.

-GameStop locations are still open in several states that have ordered non-essential retail to close, including New York, New Jersey and Georgia.
-Starting Friday, the video game retailer begun to close stores in California and Pennsylvania.
+GameStop locations are still open in several states that have ordered non-essential retail to close, including New York and New Jersey.
+Starting Friday, the video game retailer began to close stores in California and Pennsylvania.
 California has been under a statewide shelter-in-place order since Thursday evening.

 The company argues it is "essential" because it offers mice and keyboards that could help people work from home.
 GameStop told CNN Business in a statement that "we are one of many providers of these products that are remaining open at this time."
 But it didn't comment on why it must remain open if other stores are also providing those items.

-Several current employees told CNN Business that only select shops carry equipment that could actually help people work from home.
-But GameStop primarily carries higher-end PC gaming accessories, not more affordable and simpler tools that are most-suitable for office work.
+Several current employees told CNN Business that only select shops carry the kind of equipment that can help people work from home.
+GameStop primarily carries higher-end PC gaming accessories, not the more affordable and simpler tools that are most suitable for office work.

 "That's absolutely ridiculous.
 If someone's trying to work from home, they don't want the $85 Razer keyboard we have or the $60 Razer mouse.
 Some cheap $20 Microsoft something is going to get them by just fine," said Dustin Carson, 31, a game adviser at a GameStop in Athens, Georgia.
 "They can get that at Walmart.
 They can get that at any of these other stores that also have groceries and are arguably much more essential to being open right now."

-His store in Athens remains open Friday, although the county is under a shelter-in-place order.
+The Athens store opened on Friday morning, even though the county is under a shelter-in-place order.

+Police went to the store Friday afternoon to order that it shut down.
+They showed GameStop employees an 11-page ordinance that included a list of essential businesses, which CNN Business viewed.
+GameStop was not listed as one of them.
+The store closed on Friday at around 4 pm ET and it is unclear if it will reopen Saturday.
+Athens' police department did not return a request for comment.

+"Honestly, I'm relieved," said Carson, "No one needs to get sick or die over video games.
+They're not essential items."

-Still, as states and districts adopt new rules to counter COVID-19, GameStop said it would evolve its approach: "We are complying with all state, county, city and local ordinances and we will continue to adjust to any future developments."
+As states and districts adopt new rules to counter COVID-19, GameStop said it would shift its approach: "We are complying with all state, county, city and local ordinances and we will continue to adjust to any future developments."

 GameStop is struggling financially, going through considerable layoffs and closing stores.
-The pandemic could hurt the company because the bulk of its profit comes from physical sales.
+The pandemic could hurt the company because the bulk of its profit comes selling physical copies of the games.

 "I never considered myself someone essential to a pandemic then, and I don't now," a GameStop shift manager in Illinois, who asked to remain anonymous for fear of retribution, told CNN Business.